nagaoka-thiago/amazon-clone/README.md

 **Login User**
 ----
-  Returns json data about a the user logged in.
+  Returns JSON data of the user logged in.

 * **URL**